Aliases for POMC Gene

 GeneCards Summary for POMC Gene

 POMC (Proopiomelanocortin) is a Protein Coding gene.
-Diseases associated with POMC include obesity, adrenal insufficiency, and red hair due to pomc deficiency and obesity.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include receptor binding and G-protein coupled receptor binding.
+Diseases associated with POMC include Obesity, Early-Onset, With Adrenal Insufficiency And Red Hair and Body Mass Index Quantitative Trait Locus 11.
+Among its related pathways are Glucocorticoid Pathway (HPA Axis), Pharmacodynamics and Corticotropin-releasing hormone signaling pathway.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and G protein-coupled receptor binding.

 Melanocortin receptors are activated by members of the melanocortin family: alpha-, beta- and gamma-melanocyte stimulating hormone (MSH) and adrenocorticotropic hormone (ACTH).
 The melanocortins are involved in a range of physiological functions, including pigmentation and inflammation.